 “The criminals are always going to get guns,” said Jonah G. “So I would feel a lot safer knowing that I had a means of protection.”
 He said that guns in the right hands make him feel safer, but added that “determining the right hands is a lot trickier.”

-Many rabbis and Jewish organizations express this tension in traditional Jewish thought when debating gun ownership.
+Many rabbis and Jewish organizations express this duality in traditional Jewish thought when debating gun ownership.
 “Jewish tradition recognizes that every life is sacred; at the same time, some of our texts balance the right to own weapons with the safety prescriptions necessary to assure that the innocent are protected,” said Rabbi Amy Wallk Katz, a Conservative rabbi in Springfield, Massachusetts, in a written statement to JTA, reiterating the views she expressed in a 2013 Moment magazine article.
 She emphasizes the need to protect life, which was created in the Divine Image, while acknowledging Talmudic allowances for self-defense.

 Ultimately, Wallk Katz concludes that whether a Jew should support or oppose gun rights “depends upon the individual’s application of Jewish sources to our situation today.”